aditya08/aditya08.github.io/content/_index.md

 ---
 ## Announcements

+**December 2021**: Serving on the CCGrid22 Program Committee: Artificial Intelligence, Machine Learning, and Deep Learning Track.

 **December 2021**: Serving on the SC22 Program Committee: Machine Learning and HPC Track.

 **September 2021**: Serving on the Cluster 2022 Program Committee: Applications, Algorithms, and Libraries Track.